xXGeistmeisterXx/dogebot/README.md

 # dogebot
-silly discord bot with networking to allow for easy control
+silly discord bot with modular commands for easy managment